 This earthquake may have been felt by around 2 million people.
 That is the expected population size of the area exposed to a level of shaking of II or higher on the Modified Mercalli scale according to the USGS.

-Light shaking and likely no damage may have been experienced by an estimated 1,015,000 people.
+Light shaking and likely no damage may have been experienced by an estimated 864,600 people.
 At IV, it is the highest MMI level this earthquake has caused.
+Intensity level III was experienced by the majority of people (around 1.1 million).
+In their region, weak shaking and probably no damage can be expected.
 All exposure to shaking was within the borders of Peru .

 | People | MMI Level | Shaking | Damage |